 Cottage pie is one of the classics of a British classic kitchen.
 It is known for being a hearty, filling, and warming food and although often thought of as a winter dish, it is perfect any time of year.

-- 2 pounds/900 grams potatoes (baking potatoes, peeled and quartered)
+- 2 pounds baking potatoes (peeled and quartered)

 - 6 tablespoons milk